-A slow down in economic growth rates in the USA and/or Europe may have negative effects on the results of Oikocredit over the coming period, as this may affect Oikocredits capital inflow.
-Oikocredit may be further hampered by existing governmental, economical and political problems (resulting into non payment as a result of a monetary (currency) crisis, political measures taken to prevent payment to institutions situated outside their country, or a deteriorating internal economic situation) in other countries mainly in Argentina, Bolivia and Ivory Coast.
-The developments in Latin America are of particular significance to Oikocredit, as almost half of its funded projects are located in that area.
+The credit crisis and with as a result the decline in economic growth rates in the USA and/or Europe, as well as developing countries may have negative effects on the results of Oikocredit over the coming period, as this may affect the quality of Oikocredit's portfolio and may also lead to a reduced capital inflow.

+Oikocredit's portfolio performance in developing countries may further be affected by existing governmental, economical and political problems (resulting into non payment as a result of a currency crisis, political measures taken to prevent payment to institutions situated outside their country, or a deteriorating internal economic situation).